kim-sunghoon/dotfiles/README.md

     && cd .dotfiles && ./bin/dfm install && vim +PluginUpdate
 ```

-3. Required Modules
+## 3. Required Modules

 ```sh
 module load vim/8.1
 module load anaconda
 ```
 or put these in your `.tcshrc` in your home directory.
-    ** vim 8.1 is required for running YouCompleteMe Plugin **
+ - *vim 8.1 is required for running YouCompleteMe Plugin.*
-    ** vim 8.1 is not working RTL server in CSDL, works fine in other servers (CNN, HDL, etc.) **
+ - *vim 8.1 is not working RTL server in CSDL, works fine in other servers (CNN, HDL, etc.)*

-4. Github Author
+## 4. Github Author
 Change `.gitconfig.local` in your home directory.
 The file should contain these lines, but change my name and email for yours: